SFDigitalServices/design-system/docs/components/forms/checkbox.md

 ## Introduction

-Here we will explain everything you could possibly need to know about the SF DesSys checkbox component
+Checkboxes allow users to select multiple items from a list of individual items, or to mark one individual item as selected.

 ## Checkbox component anatomy

-Checkboxes are made up of three constitutive parts: an input, a label, and a `<sfgov-icon>` checkmark.
+Checkboxes are made up of three parts: an input, a label, and a `<sfgov-icon>` checkmark.

 ```html highlight="(form-checkbox[-\w]*|checkbox-id)"
 <form>